Koi-MC/JustWarps/README.md

 # Just Warps

 ### What is it?
 No fuss, easy to use and configure warp teleports plugin for Bukkit/Spigot/Paper.
-Operators set up warps, players use the warps.
+Operators set up warps, players teleport to the warp points.
 That's it.

 ### Why?
 - Reduce large plugin bloat by keeping warps separated out to its own simple and easy to follow plugin